 As you arrive downtown, look for ArtWalk flags to guide your way to events that are free and open to the public.
 Every month – year-round – brings fresh new exhibits, performances, dining opportunities, and special events.

-First Fridays at Dogwood Arts are sponsored by ORNL Federal Credit Union and Ashe's Wine & Spirits.
+First Fridays at Dogwood Arts are sponsored by ORNL Federal Credit Union.

 Gallery Hours: M-F 10AM-5PM

 Address: 123 W. Jackson Avenue

 Interested in showing your work with us?
 Click HERE to fill out an Interest Form!

 EPIPHONE STUDENT ART GUITAR